 What type of foundation do you use?

-Our aluminium greenhouses require a strip foundation, which is fairly shallow.
+Our aluminium greenhouses generally require a strip foundation dependant on the soil type.
 This serves to separate the weight evenly across the total area of soil.
 The strip footing is 200mm wider and longer than the actual measurement of the greenhouse.
-The footings themselves are about 400mm deep and 500mm wide so 300mm of concrete can be laid onto a course of bricks that are placed at the bottom of the foundations.
+The footings themselves are about 450mm deep and 450mm wide.
+200-300mm of concrete is laid, with reinforcing bar, and then two courses of brick work or block work to be laid below ground level.

 What sort of bricks can I use for my base?